+tens of millions of websites, the proliferation of entirely new media platforms, and the emergence of a diverse ecosystem of services, devices, and applicaan online environment without being tethered to a desktop computer.

+25 tions that enable users to connect wirelessly within

-- an online environment without being tethered to a desktop computer. - (2) The explosive growth of the Internet ecosystem has unleashed a wide array of opportunities to learn, communicate, participate in civic life, access entertainment, and engage in commerce. - (3) In addition to these significant benefits, the Internet also presents challenges, particularly with respect to the efforts of entities to track the online activities of children and minors and to collect, use, and disclose personal information about them, including their geologation, for commercial purposes. - (4) Children and teens are visiting numerous companies' websites, and marketers are using multimedia games, online quizzes, and mobile phone and tablet applications to create ties to children and teens. - (5) According to a study by the Wall Street Journal in 2010, websites directed to children and teens were more likely to use cookies and other tracking tools than sites directed to a general audience. - (6) This study examined 50 popular websites for children and teens in the United States and found that these 50 sites placed 4,123 cookies, bea-
+3 (2) The explosive growth of the Internet eco4 system has unleashed a wide array of opportunities 5 to learn, communicate, participate in civic life, ac6 cess entertainment, and engage in commerce.

+7 (3) In addition to these significant benefits, the 8 Internet also presents challenges, particularly with 9 respect to the efforts of entities to track the online 10 activities of children and minors and to collect, use, 11 and disclose personal information about them, in12 cluding their geolocation, for commercial purposes.

+(4) Children and teens are visiting numerous companies' websites, and marketers are using multimedia games, online quizzes, and mobile phone and tablet applications to create ties to children and teens.

+18 (5) According to a study by the Wall Street 19 Journal in 2010, websites directed to children and 20 teens were more likely to use cookies and other 21 tracking tools than sites directed to a general audi22 ence.

-- 1 cons, and other tracking tools on the test computer 2 used for the study. - (7) This is 30-percent greater than the number of such tracking tools that were placed on the test computer in a similar study of the 50 overall most popular websites in the United States, which are generally directed to adults. - (8) Children and teens lack the cognitive ability to distinguish advertising from program content and to understand that the purpose of advertising is to persuade them, making them unable to activate the defenses on which adults rely. - (9) Children and teens are less able than adults to understand the potential long-term consequences of having their information available to third parties, including advertisers, and other individuals. - (10) According to Common Sense Media and the Center for Digital Democracy, 90 percent of teens have used some form of social media, 75 percent have a social networking site, and 51 percent check their social networking site at least once a day. - (11) Ninety-one percent of parents and 91 percent of adults believe it is not okay for advertisers
+(6) This study examined 50 popular websites for children and teens in the United States and found that these 50 sites placed 4,123 cookies, beacons, and other tracking tools on the test computer used for the study.

+3 (7) This is 30-percent greater than the number 4 of such tracking tools that were placed on the test 5 computer in a similar study of the 50 overall most 6 popular websites in the United States, which are 7 generally directed to adults.

+8 (8) Children and teens lack the cognitive ability 9 to distinguish advertising from program content and 10 to understand that the purpose of advertising is to 11 persuade them, making them unable to activate the 12 defenses on which adults rely.

+(9) Children and teens are less able than adults to understand the potential long-term consequences of having their information available to third parties, including advertisers, and other individuals.

+(10) According to Common Sense Media and the Center for Digital Democracy, 90 percent of teens have used some form of social media, 75 percent have a social networking site, and 51 percent check their social networking site at least once a day.

+(11) Ninety-one percent of parents and 91 percent of adults believe it is not okay for advertisers